tonypottera24/zkAuction/README.md

 * Correctness and Public Verifiability: Correctness means the auction protocol can find M winners and the M+1st-price.
 This result should be publicly verifiable.

-* Bid Secrecy: M+1st-price auction is a sealed-bid auction.
+* Bid Secrecy: A M+1st-price auction is a sealed-bid auction.
 All bids are sealed and kept secret.

 * M+1st-Bidder's Anonymity: In a M+1st-price auction, the identity of the bidder who bids the M+1st-price should be kept a secret.